Academic expectations

 More time devoted to studying

-Each course appears on a student’s schedule for a given number of hours per week.
-As a general rule, students must devote approximately twice that number of hours to each course per week; these hours include time spent completing synchronous and asynchronous activities.
-For example, for a course that appears on the schedule as three hours per week, students should spend approximately six hours each week participating in synchronous activities, listening to pre-recorded lectures, completing readings and assignments, reviewing notes, writing papers, solving practice problems, studying for tests, etc. Students who consistently devote time to their studies can avoid much of the stress that comes with having multiple evaluations scheduled during a short time period.
+As a general rule, each hour in class generates two hours of work outside of class.
+For example, for a course that appears on the schedule as three hours per week, students should spend approximately six hours each week completing readings and assignments, reviewing notes, writing papers, solving practice problems, studying for tests, etc. Students who consistently devote time to their studies can avoid much of the stress that comes with having multiple evaluations scheduled during a short time period.

 Each course lasts one semester, which means that midterm and final evaluations arrive quickly, typically in mid-October and mid-December.
 Teachers distribute a course outline on the first day of class, which includes all due dates and deadlines relevant to the course.
 These will likely overlap with other courses, so students will likely have several tests, projects, essays or assignments due the same week or even the same day.
 This will require them to develop the discipline to work consistently throughout the semester, even when nothing is imminently due.